priestjim/chef-openresty/README.md

-* By default LUAJIT-enabled build: The cookbook by default activates the LUAJIT feature of OpenResty (since this is the main reason to use the bundle) and accounts for all the peculiarities this option may brin.
+* By default LUAJIT-enabled build: The cookbook by default activates the LUAJIT feature of OpenResty (since this is the main reason to use the bundle) and accounts for all the peculiarities this option may bring.

 * Automatic CPU affinity: Automatically sets the worker-to-core affinity for all of the NGINX worker processes.
 For a scenario of 8 workers and 8 cores, the following directive gets generated:

         worker_cpu_affinity 00000001 00000010 00000100 00001000 00010000 00100000 01000000 10000000;

-  This feature can offer a nice performance boost, since it helps the CPUs maintain cache locality (especially when used in conjuction to the LUA module)
+  This feature can offer a nice performance boost, since it helps the CPUs maintain cache locality (especially when used in conjunction to the LUA module)

-* Automatic detection and activation of the AIO feature: The cookbook automatically detects support and enables the `aio` directive of NGINX
+* Automatic detection and activation of the AIO feature: The cookbook automatically detects support and enables the `aio` directive of NGINX.

-* Automatic IPv6 detection and activation: The coookbook automatically detects and activates IPv6 support on NGINX
+* Automatic IPv6 detection and activation: The cookbook automatically detects and activates IPv6 support on NGINX.

 * Rate limit proper HTTP response: The cookbook contains a small patch that enables NGINX to respond to over-quota requests of the limit_req module with a 429 HTTP